shawngraham/cdh2020/content/en/week/3/instructions.md

 1. As you did for week one, make another notes.md entry and put it in your repo for week 3.

-2. In your journal.md for this week, think about
+2. In your journal.md for this week, think about all of the little decisions you have to make about the material as you clean and transform it.
+What is the value of/for historians (regular historians) showing their work, as opposed to, or in contrast to, what digital historians have to do?
+Where is the scholarly value in showing your work - and contrast this with how you've written history to date.

 ### Submit work